neovide/neovide/website/docs/troubleshooting.md

 - If you receive errors complaining about DRI3 settings, please reference issue [#44](https://github.com/neovide/neovide/issues/44#issuecomment-578618052).

-- If your scrolling is suttering
+- If your scrolling is stuttering

   - Add flag `--novsync` before startup as a quickfix.